 To combat food insecurity, the Food and Nutrition Service of the U.S. Department of Agriculture (USDA) has established income eligibility guidelines that apply to all schools, institutions, and facilities that participate in the National School Lunch Program, School Breakfast Program, Special Milk Program for Children, Child and Adult Care Food Program, and Summer Food Service Program.
-The intention is to direct benefits toward children most in need of food security.33
+The intention is to direct benefits toward children most in need of food security.

 For Texas, 78% of the public-school students are eligible for free or reduced priced lunches.
 For the region, 67.3% of the students are eligible.
 San Augustine and Trinity counties have the highest percentages at 79% and 74% respectively.
 The lowest is Hardin County at 47%.
-See Table 52 in the Appendix for a full report on free and reduced priced lunches.